cbg7144/Gardener/README.md

 ## 📂 About Projects
 ### 1️⃣ Splash
+ - Splash screen using avd file.
+You can see pop out animated logo when you launch the app.

 ### 2️⃣ Tab1 : Contact

 ### 3️⃣ Tab2 : Gallery
+ - Gallery tap initially contains 20 images of flowers and gardens.
+Grid view with 3 coulmns is implemented to display images.
+   When you click an image, it opens up a horizontally oriented recycler view that displays the raw image files.
+   You can easliy navigate to oher images by scrolling, and the scrolling appears to be continuous in both left and right directions. <br/>

+ - There are two buttons at the bottom right.
+If you tap the buttons, access permission is requested.
+After the permission approved, you can use these buttons.
+   1. Gallery Button
+    Allow to add multiple images to gallery loacted in external storage.
+   2. Camera Button
+    Allow to take picture from camera and the image is directly added in gallery.

+  - If you click on an image for a long time, you can choose whether to erase the picture.

 ### 4️⃣ Tab3 : Todo & Check weather
+  - The upper box recommends methods to care plants depending on the city location.
+If you input the city name, you can see the weather at the center and the method with blue color below.
+    It is implemented by using OpenWeather API.

 ## 🧑‍🤝‍🧑 Contributor
   <table border="" cellspacing="0" cellpadding="0" width="100%">